dampbacon/js-prototype-game/README.md

 - [ ] persausion (dead button currently)
 - [ ] trap, shrines, shop.
+- [ ] repurpose perhaps dmgtypes classes defined for weapons for use with traps.
 <br>

 - [ ] ability to override encounter text